Home How-to How to fix “Message Blocking is Active” error on iPhone

 3. Turn on the Set Automatically toggle

-Check if you can send a text through.
-If you’re still getting the “active blocking” message, take a look at your carrier settings.
+Check if you can send a text.
+If you’re still getting the “active blocking” message, check your carrier settings.

 6. Update carrier settings